On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction

 The entire realm of the website "http://www.syntheory.com" is

-copyright © 2000-2007
+copyright © 2000-Current Year

 by Ken Windish.
 All rights reserved.

-General permission is granted to copy and disseminate the contents of this website for fair and reasonable uses within the world of academia, provided that the source is properly cited and credited.
+General permission is granted to copy and disseminate the contents of this webpage for fair and reasonable uses within the world of academia, provided that the source is properly cited and credited.
 Duplications for uses other than academic, must be granted through written permission from the copyright owner.

 Good night Austin Texas wherever you are!